lazd/lazd.github.io/source/posts/mdn.io.md

 > https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Methods_of_Array_instances

-We needed a way to
+We needed a way to keep them short so they could be directly included in places we would otherwise say "search for ____."

 ### Code reviews
 Let's say you're doing a code review and you need to link a peer to the documentation for the Array object: